sherweb/mongosync/README.md

     $> mongosync copy -i --source mongodb://user:pass@url:port --destination mongodb://user:pass@url:port

-Index copy doesn't copy the index ID and does not diff-copies indexes if they have been modified in either the source or destination.
+Index copy doesn't copy the default index (the `_id_` one) and does not diff-copies indexes if they have been modified in either the source or destination.

 ## Contributing